bpl4vv/python-projects/README.md

-# python-
+# python-projects
-Teaching myself Python with various projects.
+Teaching myself Python with various projects of various difficulty.